 - Add mixture to Cuisinart and chop just slightly to open up berries; cool completely.

-- Add vodka and mix thoroughly.
+- Combine with vodka in a glass or plastic container and mix thoroughly.

 - Stir ingredients every couple of days.